Origami

 Figure 4.
 Solution to exercise 2

 where \(v\) is the height of the paper strip.
 If we fix this height, there are still infinitely many solutions depending on the angle \(\beta\), where \(\beta\in(0; 180^{\circ}-45^{\circ})\).
-Two variants for the angle \(\beta=30^{\circ}\) and \(\beta=15^{\circ}\) are shown in the following figure.
+Two possible variants for \(\beta=30^{\circ}\) and \(\beta=15^{\circ}\) are shown in the following figure.

 Figure 5.
 Two solution variants for different sizes of angle \(\beta\)